OpenEvalProject/evals/manuscripts/elife-46607/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/46607/elife-46607-fig7-v2.jpg)

-**Figure 7.:** CLN4 phenotypes.WT hCSPα, hCSP-L115 or -L116 were expressed in neurons from one or two transgenes (2x) with an elav driver in control (w), heterozygous 1118csp, and homozygous X1/+csp deletion mutants, or co-expressed with WT hCSPα or dCSP.
+**Figure 7.:** WT hCSPα, hCSP-L115 or -L116 were expressed in neurons from one or two transgenes (2x) with an elav driver in control (w1118), heterozygous cspX1/+, and homozygous cspX1/R1 deletion mutants, or co-expressed with WT hCSPα or dCSP.
 Genotypes are indicated.
-(X1/R1A–C) Effects of reducing endogenous dCSP (A) or co-expressing WT hCSPα (B–C) on the viability of hCSP-L115 and -L116 mutant flies (N > 3; n > 144).
+(A–C) Effects of reducing endogenous dCSP (A) or co-expressing WT hCSPα (B–C) on the viability of hCSP-L115 and -L116 mutant flies (N > 3; n > 144).
 (D–E) Immunoblots of protein extracts from larval VNC of indicated genotype probed for hCSPα and β-tubulin (loading control). hCSPα oligomers (OM), lipidated (LM), non-lipidated hCSPα monomers (NLM), and unspecific signals (*) are denoted.
 (F–N) Effects of reduced endogenous dCSP (F–H), increased dCSP (I–K), and increased WT hCSPα (L–N) levels on hCSPα oligomers (F, I, L), lipidated monomers (G, J, M), and non-lipidated monomers (H, K, N).
 Signals were normalized to loading control and plotted as n-fold change of L115 or L116 levels when expressed in a WT background (N = 5).
 Graphs display mean ± SEM.
 Statistical analysis used unpaired t test (A, I–L) or one-way ANOVA (B–C, F–H, M–N); *, p<0.05; **, p<0.01; ***, p<0.001.

 Next, we determined whether altered WT CSP levels may modulate the tendency of CLN4 mutant hCSPα to form abnormal high-molecular weight oligomers.
 Reducing WT dCSP levels by expressing CLN4 mutant hCSPα in hetero- or homozygous dcsp deletion mutants significantly attenuated the levels of SDS-resistant hCSP-L116 and -L115 oligomers (p<0.05; Figure 7D,F).
 Levels of hCSP-L116 and -L115 oligomers were attenuated to a similar degree (p>0.5; Figure 7F).
 Conversely, increasing WT dCSP levels by co-expressing a WT transgene together with a single CLN4 mutant transgene increased the amount of hCSP-L115 and L116 oligomers (p<0.007, Figure 7D,I).
 Coexpression of WT hCSPα also significantly increased oligomerization of both hCSP-L116 and -L115 (p<0.008; Figure 7E,L).
 In comparison, high-level overexpression of WT hCSPα from two transgenes did not induce significant oligomerization (Figures 7E and 2A,C).